shanej90/coviduk/README.md

 ## How it works

-As there’s only one in-use function for now:
+As there’s only two in-use functions for now:

 `get_hospital_admissions` will call hospitilisation data for a chosen region and date range.
 The results will be presented as a dataframe,